Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Conclusion

 \section{Conclusion}

-In this paper, we introduce the DoRA and LoRA methods of PEFT technology into the TrOCR model structure to enhance OCR's recognition accuracy and multi-data set generalization ability in mixed text complex scenes.
-We use DoRA to decompose pre-training weights in the Encoder of Transformer structure, and only carry out LoRA updates for directional components to stably process multi-text images.
-The Decoder uses LoRA to update the attention weight and improve the decoding ability of mixed text features.
-In order to test the robustness of the model, we also constructed a complex scene dataset covering handwritten, printed, and scene view text, and verified the superiority of our model in terms of accuracy and number of parameters through a large number of comparative tests and ablation experiments.
-Our research makes new breakthroughs in mixed text OCR and provides ideas on how to effectively adjust parameters in existing specific models.
-This lays the foundation for future research into more advanced, task-specific OCR methods.
+In this paper, we introduce the DoRA and LoRA methods from PEFT technology into the TrOCR model to enhance recognition accuracy and generalization across multiple datasets in complex mixed-text scenes.
+We apply DoRA to decompose the pre-training weights in the Encoder of the Transformer structure, allowing for stable processing of multi-text images by performing LoRA updates only on directional components.
+The Decoder uses LoRA to update the attention weights, improving the decoding capability for mixed text features.
+To test the model's robustness, we constructed a complex scene dataset that includes handwritten, printed, and scene text, and validated the superiority of our model in terms of accuracy and parameter efficiency through extensive comparative tests and ablation experiments.
+Our research presents new advancements in mixed-text OCR and provides valuable insights into optimizing parameters in existing models, laying a foundation for the development of more advanced, task-specific OCR techniques.
+By applying different PEFT methods to the encoder and decoder of Transformer models, we have improved performance across diverse OCR scenarios.
+This approach also offers guidance for other NLP tasks, such as information retrieval, highlighting its potential for broader applications in language processing.